-Wainlode Cliff is a less popular location for collecting fossils from the Triassic bone beds of the Rhaetic Rocks than, for example, Aust.
+Wainlode Cliff is a less popular location for collecting fossils from the Triassic bone beds of the Rhaetic aged rocks of the Westbury Formation than, for example, Aust.
 The cliff height is quite impressive, but the problem is this location is more overgrown than others, and does not wash out as regularly.
 The taller cliffs also mean that the bone bed is inaccessible and unfortunately rarely falls.

 ♦ From the A38 at Norton, take the road through the village and then to Bishops Norton.
 Continue along the road, which will descend a steep hill.
 Round the bend, you will see a large pub (the Red Lion) with a large car park and tables outside.